KrinsKumar/NoBrainer-AI_SaaS/README.md

 # [SaaS AI Platform](https://no-brainer-ai-saa-s-concept.vercel.app/)

 This is a Full Stack SaaS business concept made using Next.js 13 and Tailwind.
-You can talk with a bot, generate code, image, audio and video.
+You can talk with a bot, and generate code, image, audio, and video.
+NOTE - sometimes the generations won't work, because the APIs have their limits.
+The limits reset every month.

 ![Home page of the clone](/gh-images/image.png)

 ## Front End
-Using the power of Next.js 13.4 and React, I have created a responsive and dynamic application that is very user friendly.
-I also used ShadCN along with taliwind for accessible and simple components
+Using the power of Next.js 13.4 and React, I have created a responsive and dynamic application that is very user-friendly.
+I also used ShadCN along with Tailwind for accessible and simple components

 ## Back End
 To handle the Users, Clerk was utilized, which is primarily used to manage the users of an application.